glacier-modding/glaciermodding.org/docs/modding/customcampaigns/using_navkit.md

 Now we have a new NAVP file and a new AIRG file for our custom scene that uses the new level geometry properly.
 Let's make the custom scene use these files.

 ## Using the NAVP file in your custom scene
 In GlacierKit, go to the `scenario_raccoon.brick` file and click the `Open in editor` button, and in the `Tree` view, search for `navp`.
-You will see a node called `PathfinderConfiguration`.
+You will see a node named `PathfinderConfiguration`.
 If you click that node, you will see that the `resource` field is set to:
 `[assembly:/_pro/scenes/missions/greedy/mission_raccoon/scene_raccoon_basic.navp].pc_navp`

 ![navp_original_node.jpg](resources/navp_original_node.jpg)